apache/iceberg/site/docs/spec.md

 2. The width, `W`, used to truncate decimal values is applied using the scale of the decimal column to avoid additional (and potentially conflicting) parameters.

+### Sorting

+Users could sort their data within partitions by columns to gain performance.
+The information on how the data is sorted could be declared per data or delete file, by a **sort order**.

+A sort order is defined by an sort order id and a list of sort fields.
+The order of the sort fields within the list defines the order in which the sort is applied to the data.
+Each sort field consists of:

+*   A **source column id** from the table's schema
+*   A **transform** that is used to produce values to be sorted on from the source column.
+This is the same transform as described in [partition transforms](#partition-transforms).
+*   A **sort direction**, that can only be either `asc` or `desc`
+*   A **null order** that describes the order of null values when sorted.
+Can only be either `nulls-first` or `nulls-last`

+Order id `0` is reserved for the unsorted order.

+A data or delete file is associated with a sort order by the sort order's id within [a manifest](#manifests).
+Therefore, the table must declare all the sort orders for lookup.
+A table could also be configured with a default sort order id, indicating how the new data should be sorted by default.
+This default could be overridden per file basis if the file is sorted differently, such as if the engine is incapable of ensure ordering of the data on write, the generated files should be annotated with sort order id 0 (unsorted).

+Note that only data files and equality delete files could have sort order.
+[Position deletes](#position-delete-files) should not have sort order, since they have their own sorting requirements.

 ### Manifests

 A manifest is an immutable Avro file that lists data files or delete files, along with each file’s partition data tuple, metrics, and tracking information.
 One or more manifest files are used to store a [snapshot](#snapshots), which tracks all of the files in a table at some point in time.
 Manifests are tracked by a [manifest list](#manifest-lists) for each table snapshot.